Vodafone Group (LON:VOD) Given a GBX 160 Price Target by Sanford C. Bernstein Analysts

-Vodafone Group (LON:VOD) has been assigned a GBX 160 ($2.16) price objective by research analysts at Sanford C. Bernstein in a report released on Tuesday, Borsen Zeitung reports.
-Sanford C. Bernstein’s price objective indicates a potential upside of 16.90% from the stock’s current price.
+Vodafone Group (LON:VOD) received a GBX 160 ($2.16) price objective from stock analysts at Sanford C. Bernstein in a report released on Monday, Borsen Zeitung reports.
+Sanford C. Bernstein’s target price would indicate a potential upside of 17.68% from the company’s current price.

-Other analysts also recently issued research reports about the stock.
-Credit Suisse Group set a GBX 150 ($2.03) price objective on shares of Vodafone Group in a report on Thursday, February 3rd.
-JPMorgan Chase & Co. upped their price target on shares of Vodafone Group from GBX 165 ($2.23) to GBX 170 ($2.30) and gave the stock an “overweight” rating in a report on Thursday, February 3rd.
-Barclays reaffirmed an “overweight” rating and set a GBX 165 ($2.23) price target on shares of Vodafone Group in a report on Monday.
-Morgan Stanley reaffirmed an “overweight” rating on shares of Vodafone Group in a report on Friday, January 28th.
-Finally, The Goldman Sachs Group set a GBX 180 ($2.43) price objective on shares of Vodafone Group in a research report on Monday, January 31st.
-Twelve analysts have rated the stock with a buy rating, Based on data from MarketBeat, Vodafone Group has a consensus rating of “Buy” and a consensus price target of GBX 169 ($2.29).
+A number of other research analysts have also weighed in on the company.
+Berenberg Bank set a GBX 150 ($2.03) price objective on Vodafone Group in a research report on Wednesday, February 2nd.
+JPMorgan Chase & Co. raised their price objective on Vodafone Group from GBX 165 ($2.23) to GBX 170 ($2.30) and gave the company an “overweight” rating in a research report on Thursday, February 3rd.
+UBS Group set a GBX 157 ($2.12) price objective on Vodafone Group in a research report on Monday, January 31st.
+Citigroup reaffirmed a “buy” rating and set a GBX 170 ($2.30) price objective on shares of Vodafone Group in a research report on Tuesday, February 8th.
+Finally, Barclays reaffirmed an “overweight” rating and set a GBX 165 ($2.23) price objective on shares of Vodafone Group in a research report on Monday, February 7th.
+Twelve investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of GBX 169.38 ($2.29).

 About Vodafone Group